-When Little E was approaching her 11th month, I grew more and more concerned with proper weaning strategies.
-I had recently decided to become a surrogate, something that I’d thought about since my early twenties.
-I found out after I had been accepted into the program that I was to discontinue breastfeeding – a stipulation I was not prepared for.
-We agreed that the agency would wait until I gave them the green light – that was, when we were all weaned and ready to go – before putting me into their matching system.
+When Little E was approaching her 11th month, I started researching proper weaning strategies, and stressing about her nurse to sleep habit.
+I had recently decided to become a surrogate months before, something that I’d thought about since high school.
+But living my dreams meant ending our breastfeeding journey.
+We agreed that the agency would wait until I gave them the green light – that was, when I was done breastfeeding – before moving on in the process.

 At last, we had weaned.
 And I was pretty darn excited about how well it went.
 No more pumping before bed.
-No more constant attachment from wake-up to bedtime.
+I started to feel my independence a little more.
 After one week, Little E stopped asking to nurse.
 But I was faced with a new problem.

 I had a blocked duct.

-I was very aware my breasts were taking on their old form, slowly transitioning back into normal boobs.
+I was very aware my breasts were taking on their old form, slowly transitioning back to normal.
 Prone to blocked ducts, I occasionally squeezed and felt around to see how things were going.
 At first it seemed great.
 Then, ten days later, my worst fear was realized.
 And that’s not even the worst part!
 I had something I had never experienced before weaning – a milk bleb (I urge you not to Google this).

 I initially felt it in the shower.
 Aware that my boob was a little sore hugging my husband that morning, I massaged my breast and found the familiar, hard lump on the underside of my boob.
 What I did not expect, was the painful, solid bar that sat horizontally under my nipple.
-For those of you that have never heard of it, a milk bleb is a clogged milk pore that formed on my “slacker boob”.
+For those of you that have never heard of it, a milk bleb is a clogged milk pore.
 Unable to hand express, I turned to the internet to see how to unclog my now infection-prone boob.

 There was surprisingly little to read about “hard bar under nipple” except for some horror stories on What to Expect.
 I ended up resolving to pump it out.
 The problem?
 I left the pump in my baby’s closet…and she was napping.